The negation of possession and past action , and the critical rule that separates 没 from 不.

 Mandarin has two primary negation words, and they are not interchangeable:

-— the volitional, general, or present-state negator.
-Negates willingness, habits, ongoing states, and non-past actions.
-It expresses what won't happen, isn't true by nature, or is refused.
+不 bù is the volitional, general, or present-state negator.
+It negates willingness, habits, ongoing states, and non-past actions, expressing what won't happen, isn't true by nature, or is refused.

-没 méi — the factual, past-event, or possession negator.
-Negates completed actions, possession of things, and objective facts about what has or hasn't occurred.
-It expresses what didn't happen or doesn't exist in fact.
+没 méi is the factual, past-event, or possession negator.
+It negates completed actions, possession of things, and objective facts about what has or hasn't occurred, expressing what didn't happen or doesn't exist in fact.

 V 动词 negation